 Presumably, men mentioned in the Bible who served God demonstrated the attributes and/or capabilities that are necessary for such service.
-Before testing this presumption, let’s define the terms attribute and capability as they are used in this article in either singular or plural form.
+Before testing this presumption, we will define the terms attribute and capability as they are used in this article in either singular or plural form.

-Now let’s consider a number of men mentioned in the Bible who served God.
+Now we will consider a number of men mentioned in the Bible who served God.
 However, we will note their most infamous imperfection(s), rather than their favorable attributes and capabilities.

 - Noah got drunk (Genesis 9:20-21)